Ben Elton: Personal life

-Elton first met 18 year old Australian saxophone player Sophie Gare in 1986 while working in Melbourne (he had a girlfriend called Kate at the time); a year later in Edinburgh, a newly-single Elton rekindled their friendship and they became a couple.
-The two married in 1994 and have three children (including twins).
-They decided to settle in North Fremantle, Western Australia and they also maintain a home in East Sussex, England.
+Elton first met Australian bass player Sophie Gare in 1986 while working in Melbourne.
+A year later in Edinburgh, a newly-single Elton rekindled their friendship and they became a couple.
+The two married in 1994 and have three children.
+They settled in North Fremantle, Perth Western Australia, while maintaining a home in East Sussex, England.
 Elton holds dual British/Australian citizenship, the latter since 2004.
-He has speculated on a future move back to London when their children have completed their schooling.
+In 2014 he speculated on a future move back to London when their children have completed their schooling.

-He has the distinction of being nominated twice for TV's Room 101, firstly by broadcaster Anne Robinson in 2001 and also by comedian Stewart Lee who compared Elton, "as ranking lower ethically than Osama bin Laden".
+Elton has been nominated three times for the television series Room 101, first by broadcaster Anne Robinson in 2001, secondly by comedian Mark Steel, and also by comedian Stewart Lee.

 Political views

-Elton champions left-wing political positions.
-Prior to the 1987 UK general election, Elton supported Red Wedge by participating in a comedy tour organised by the campaign.
+Elton champions left-wing politics.
+Prior to the 1987 general election, Elton supported Red Wedge by participating in a comedy tour organised by the campaign.

-He was a Labour Party supporter and was one of the biggest private financial donors to the party.
-However, Elton distanced himself for over 20 years from the Party under Tony Blair, Gordon Brown and New Labour in the mid-1990s, instead donating to and voting for the Green Party, although in April 2015, he stated that he was "back with Labour" for the 2015 general election.
-Describing his brand of satire in 2022 as a criticism of those in power, he encouraged the Channel 4 viewing audience to elect Labour.
+Elton was a Labour Party supporter and was one of the party's biggest private financial donors in 1998.
+He subsequently distanced himself from the party under Tony Blair, although in April 2015, he stated he was "back with Labour" for the general election.

-Elton has been criticised for writing a musical with Conservative Party supporter Andrew Lloyd Webber.
-In his defence, Elton said: "If I were to refuse to talk to Tories, I would narrow my social and professional scope considerably.
+Responding to criticism for writing a musical with Conservative Party supporter Andrew Lloyd Webber, Elton said, "If I were to refuse to talk to Tories, I would narrow my social and professional scope considerably.
 If you judge all your relationships on a person's voting intentions, I think you miss out on the varieties of life."

-Elton says of his criticism: "I would have loved a honeymoon period, but I've been irritating journos from the beginning.
+He added, "I would have loved a honeymoon period, but I've been irritating journos from the beginning.
 Originally I was knocked for being too left-wing, and now apparently I've sold out and I'm too right-wing, but all the time I've been being me, and that certainly isn't the person I recognise in anything that's written about me."
 He has denied being anti-establishment.
 He also said he was a socialist at a time when "the media was on the whole slavishly worshipping of Thatcher".
-He said of his political views "I believe in the politics of Clement Attlee.
-I'm a Welfare State Labour voter."
+He said, "I believe in the politics of Clement Attlee.
+I'm a welfare state Labour voter."

-He parodied himself in the sketch "Benny Elton" for Harry Enfield and Chums in 1994, using the style of Benny Hill to send up his (Elton's) "right on" socialist image as a politically correct spoilsport, chasing Page 3 models around a park to chastise them and tricking heterosexual couples into becoming gay.
+Elton parodied himself in the sketch "Benny Elton" for Harry Enfield and Chums in 1994, using the style of Benny Hill to send up Elton's "right on" socialist image as a politically correct spoilsport, chasing Page 3 models around a park to chastise them and tricking heterosexual couples into becoming homosexual.